Universal Approximation of Linear Time-Invariant (LTI) Systems through RNNs: Power of Randomness in Reservoir Computing: Problem Formulation

 where $\mathbf{s}_{\beta_m}[n] = \beta_m u[n]$.
-Note that target normalization is imperative to ensure that the mean approximation error across multiple realizations $\alpha$ of the random variable $\Alpha$ is not dominated by realizations for which $\alpha$ is closer to $1$ or $-1$ over those for which $\alpha$ is closer to $0$.
+Note that target normalization is imperative to ensure that the mean approximation error across multiple LTI system realizations (i.e., values of ``parameter'' $\alpha$) is not dominated by realizations for which $\alpha$ is closer to $1$ or $-1$ over those for which $\alpha$ is closer to $0$.
 With this formulation, the normalized target has unit norm.
 This can also be written as the system function in terms of the $z$-transform as

 which can be expanded as